-Beginning in summer, 2001, the University will offer a five-year, entry-level, Master of Science in Occupational Therapy degree program.
-Students usually enter this program as freshmen, proceed through four years of undergraduate study and receive a Bachelor of Science degree in Health Sciences, and are awarded the M.S. in Occupational Therapy degree upon completion of graduate requirements.
+The University offers a five-year, entry-level Master of Science degree program in Occupational Therapy (OT).
+Students usually enter this program as freshmen, proceed through four years of undergraduate study, receive a Bachelor of Science degree in Health Sciences, and are awarded the M.S. in OT degree upon completion of graduate requirements.
 The course work is sequenced in a planned progression in order to build upon and develop knowledge and skills at increasing levels of complexity, competence, and integration.
-Therefore, all required courses must be completed in sequence.
-A minimum grade of C (2.00) must be attained in every undergraduate cognate and Occupational Therapy course.
+Therefore, all required courses are to be completed in sequence.
+A minimum grade of C (2.00) must be attained in every undergraduate cognate and OT course.

-A minimum, overall, undergraduate GPA of 2.75 will be required in order to advance into graduate study; and a minimum, overall GPA of 3.00 must be achieved and maintained for all graduate courses.
-Required OT Level II Internships will be graded on a Satisfactory/Unsatisfactory basis.
+A minimum, overall, undergraduate GPA of 2.75 is required in order to advance into graduate study; and a minimum, overall GPA of 3.00 must be achieved and maintained for all graduate courses.
+Required OT Level II Internships are graded on a Satisfactory/Unsatisfactory basis.
 The normal length of time for completion of the program is five and one-quarter years.
 All OT students must complete Level II Fieldwork within 24 months following completion of the academic portion of the program.
 Students will receive the M.S. in OT degree following completion of all academic and clinical requirements.